African Trophy Taxidermy

 • If you are planning more complex mounts like full mounts of mixed species in a action diorama-like scene, such as a lion leaping up to nail a sable, you really need to be even more careful with your choice of taxidermist.
 If you care about the look and the accuracy of your trophy taxidermy, you will need a taxidermist with museum quality taxidermy experience with an intimate knowledge of the musculature of African species in these action poses.

 • If you are still doubtful about the quality of work a taxidermist, a useful rule of thumb is to look at their African cat mounts.
-If a taxidermist can produce outstanding African lion and leopard mounts, you can bet your bottom dollar, the rest of his work will be excellent, as cats are always a challenge to get right.
+If a taxidermist can produce outstanding African lion and leopard mounts, you can bet the rest of his work will be excellent, as cats are always a challenge to get right.

 • Do not be too concerned with the length of time it takes to get your trophies finished by a taxidermist.
 Remember that African trophy taxidermy is an art and good art takes time to produce.
 Also a reputable taxidermist of quality will be constantly busy and the work is done on a first come, first served basis.
 If you factor in the time for the raw trophies to move from the skinning shed onwards for dipping, crating, documentation, exporting and importing (either in South Africa or home), it could be over 18 months before you see them.